richard-1257/alx-backend-user-data/0x01-Basic_authentication/README.md

 # Basic authentication
-This project contains tasks for learning to authenticate a user using the Basic authentication scheme.
+This project contains tasks for learning to authenticate a user using the Basic authentication scheme. `Back-end` `Authentification`